sidneykung/Housing_Price_Model/README.md

 ## Overview

 This project builds a model to predict how much someone will pay for a house in King County Seatle, Washington.
 Inital exploratory data analysis shows the higher the interior sqft, the higher the selling price.
-Also, the least profitable on average in February.
-It's the most profitable to sell a house in April to June.
-Additionally, the proprty size does not determine whether a house sells for higher.
+Also, the total proprty size does not determine whether a house sells for higher.
+Finally, the least profitable month to see a house on average is February.
+It's actually the most profitable in April to June.

 Based on that discovery, the model included those features to determine house prices based on unseen data.
-Each iteration of the model used feature selection to determine which model predict most accurately.
-After three iterations, the final model has an RMSE of 217278.50713, when predicting on testing data that was split from `kc_house_data_train.csv'.
+Each iteration of the model used feature selection to determine which model predicted most accurately.
+After three iterations, the final model has an **RMSE of 217278.50713, when predicting on testing data** that was split from `kc_house_data_train.csv'.
 The final model's predictions on the holdout set can be found in housing_preds_sidney_kung.csv.

 ## Business Questions
 Before building the model, I investigated three main questions through exploratory data analysis.
 1. Do houses sell for more money when they have more interior sqft space?
-2. On average, what is the most profitable month to sell a house?
+2. Do houses with higher total property size sell for more?
-3. Do houses with higher proprty size sell for more?
+3. On average, what is the most profitable month to sell a house?

 ## Data & Methods

-This model has been developed by using the traing set, `kc_house_data_train.csv`.
+This model has been developed by using the training set, `kc_house_data_train.csv`.
 It was then predicted on the `kc_house_data_holdout_features.csv`.
-The resulting dataframe has been saved as `housing_preds_sidney_kung.csv`.
+The resulting dataframe with price predictions has been saved as `housing_preds_sidney_kung.csv`.

-The overall data set contains information about houses that were sold in King County in Seattle, Washington during the last decade.
-Below is a description of the column names, to help gain a better understanding about what the data represents.
+The overall data set contains information about **houses that were sold in King County Seattle, Washington during the last decade**.
+Below is a description of the column names, to help gain a better understanding about what the raw data represents.

 | column name | description |
 |-|-|